 - Phillips, Auen, and Fawcett Halls will have single-gender floors.

-- Beckett, Berger, Claremont, and Benson Halls and the first floor of Marks Hall will be gender-inclusive residence halls for the 2017-2018 academic year.
+Beckett, Berger, Claremont, and Benson Halls will be gender-inclusive residence halls for the 2023-24 academic year.
+The first floor of Marks Hall is also gender-inclusive.
 Students of any gender identity and gender expression may choose to live as roommates in the double or triple rooms.
 The bathrooms are all gender-inclusive and have floor-to-ceiling stall doors for the toilets and showers.

 North Quad Pods

-- Green and Wohlford pods will be female-designated.
+- Green and Wohlford pods will be male-designated.

-- Appleby and Boswell pods will be male-designated.
+- Appleby and Boswell pods will be female-designated.

 Resident Technology Assistants (RTAs)

-- RTAs are not provided a room in their assigned residence hall in advance.
-RTAs must proceed through Room Draw with their lottery number.
+RTAs are not provided a room in their assigned residence hall in advance.
+RTAs must proceed through Room Draw at their selection time.
 RTAs are guaranteed the last available bed space in a residence hall.

-- Students living in the residence halls must select a meal plan at Room Draw.
+Students living in the residence halls must select a meal plan at Room Draw.
+Students living in the CMC Apartments or Kendry Apartments are not required to have a meal plan, but may opt to do so.
 Meal plan options are: 16 meals per week ($200 board plus), 14 meals per week ($140 board plus), 12 meals per week ($120 board plus), or 8 meals per week ($80 board plus).

 Off-Campus Living Option

-We cannot answer questions about the odds of obtaining a certain room because this is a process that involves human behavior and there are approximately 700 humans participating in Room Draw.
-Please let us know if you have any other questions.
+We cannot answer questions about the odds of obtaining a certain room/apartment because this is a process that involves human behavior and there are approximately 700 humans participating in Room Draw.
+Please email email@example.com if you have any other questions.